deepaksood619/deepaksood619.github.io/docs/databases/data-warehousing/master-data-management-mdm.md

 Selecting the right MDM tool involves assessing the organization's specific needs, evaluating the tool's features and capabilities, considering scalability and flexibility, checking for compatibility with existing systems, and ensuring vendor support and cost-effectiveness.

-### Explain the role of machine learning and AI in MDM.
+### Explain the role of machine learning and AI in MDM

 Machine learning and AI can enhance MDM by automating data cleansing, matching, and deduplication processes.
 They can also help in predictive analytics, anomaly detection, and improving data quality through intelligent recommendations and insights.